davebland/school-on-the-farm/README.md

 HTML & CSS code was run through w3.org validators & any errors corrected.
 ### Technical Challenges
 - Found navigation element remained collapsed when dynamically resizing at lg break point.
-Used media query used to force open navigation above lg size.
+Used media query to force open navigation above lg size.
-- Using Boostrap row and column classes in other elements (e.g. table) worked in Chrome but not in other browsers.
+- Using Boostrap row and column classes within other elements (e.g. table) worked in Chrome but not in other browsers.
 Moved classes out to own parent element to correct this.
 - Initially set max-height of main section (100vh) to 1000px.
 Adjusted this to 2500px after testing on larger screens to account for possible viewing up to 4k resolution.
 - Nav un-collapse above lg screen size was not working in IE, changed display property value to block to correct.
 ### User Story Testing